sap-tutorials/abap-core-development/tutorials/abap-environment-saas-consumer-iam/abap-environment-saas-consumer-iam.md

 Once the business user is created, we can assign roles to the users.

 You should be navigated to the "Maintain Business User" app automatically after creation of the business user.
-Here, click "Add" under the "Assigned Business Roles" section or alternately, click "Add Business Roles" to add relevant roles to this user
+Here, click "Add" under the "Assigned Business Roles" section or alternately, click "Add Business Roles" to add relevant roles to this user.

 ![Add Business Roles](AddBusinessRoles.png)